 Earlier this week, we posted an article featuring expert tips on home security.
 One of the aspects mentioned was reinforcing or “hardening” exterior doors to improve protection against break-ins.
 To get a comprehensive look at what this involves, watch this informative video by Diamond Certified Expert Contributor Randy Reed of Reed Brothers Security.

 If you’re a homeowner, you know there’s no greater priority than security—after all, it’s not only your valuables that are at stake, it’s the safety of yourself and your family.
 However, like many Bay Area homes, yours may contain unknown deficiencies that pose an increased vulnerability to break-ins.
-To help ensure your home is as secure as it should be, we’ve asked four Diamond Certified Expert Contributors to provide their professional insights.
+To help you avoid this, we’ve asked four Diamond Certified Expert Contributors to provide some helpful hints for home security.

 Owning a pet is a big responsibility—after all, whether it’s a dog, cat or other kind of animal, a pet has the distinction of being a living entity (unlike your car or house).
 That’s why, when you’re out of town or otherwise unable to care for yours, a pet boarding facility can be an invaluable resource.
 To help you prepare for bringing your pet for its boarding stay, we’ve curated the following collection of information about pet boarding, including key terms, useful tips and answers to frequently asked questions.